 Dear Sir,

-oneM2M Partnership Project is pleased to invite you to participate in the 2nd oneM2M interoperability testing event taking place from 10-13 May 2015 in the TTA, in Seongnam-city, Korea.
-The event is co-organized by TTA and ESTI, 2 of the Partners of oneM2M.
+oneM2M Partnership Project is pleased to invite you to participate in the 2nd oneM2M interoperability testing event taking place from 10-13 May 2016 in the TTA premises, in Seongnam-city, Korea.
+The event is co-organized by TTA and ETSI, 2 of the Partners of oneM2M.

-The event will be co-located just before the oneM2M TP#23 meeting held from 16-20 May 2015, in Seoul.
+The event will be co-located just before the oneM2M TP#23 meeting held from 16-20 May 2016, in Seoul.